adobe/commerce-cif-api/README.md

 The API and models are actually defined in Java with both `swagger` and `jax-rs` annotations, so we do not directly edit the Swagger JSON and YAML specification.
 These Java definitions can be found under [src/main/java](src/main/java).
 They are used to automatically generate:
 * the Swagger specification: [src/main/resources/swagger](src/main/resources/swagger)
-* the Javascript model classes used by the CIF implementations written in `Node.js`: [src/main/resources/javascript](src/main/resources/javascript)
+* the Javascript model classes used by the CIF REST implementations written in `Node.js`: [src/main/resources/javascript](src/main/resources/javascript)
 * the Nginx configuration that can be used to configure the CIF REST API endpoints on an Openwhisk environment: [src/main/resources/nginx](src/main/resources/nginx)

 Note that the build actually generates these files under the `src/main/resources/generated` folder, but this folder is not committed on the git repository.
 The `maven release` process actually copies the generated files to the folders mentioned above so that we only have released files in the repository.